henryliuser/studio1/studio1.md

 				no other inputs during this time will register, maybe Not dash clear inputs function
-				upwards melee movement costs fuel for walker? can reverse before a certain point
+				upwards melee movement costs fuel for walker? can reverse before a certain point?
 		stop idle hover when attacking
 		inheritance/generalize for melee weapons
 		2 different animations for tembo

--fix tembo hitboxes lmfao
--deal with boomerang shoot then switch weapons
+-fix tembo hitboxes lmfao. can do no knockback (fhit against dummy) -deal with boomerang shoot then switch weapons
 -double damage explosion bug (2 people right next to each other)
 	keep log of players per explosion?